 No one really notices my cane

 I started using my blindness cane shortly after freshman orientation.
 I had delayed getting a blindness cane for many reasons, one of which was the worry about social stigma.
-Maybe it’s because there are several other cane users at my school, but no one seems to notice that I use my cane when walking around.
+Surprisingly, no one seems to notice that I use my cane when walking around.
+None of my peers have ever treated me differently or in an unfair way just because I use a cane.
 Of course, they acknowledge it exists, but it’s not common for people to go “check it out, she has a blindness cane!”
-For my responses on what happens when people do say that, click here.

 It’s easy to drop classes